-Coast to Cascades grizzly bears
+Coast to Cascades Grizzly Bear Initiative

 The Coast to Cascades Grizzly Bear Initiative is a collaborative effort to stem the ongoing loss of grizzly bear range and to promote grizzly bear recovery in the transboundary ecosystems of southwest British Columbia and northwest Washington state.